Xi meets with Vietnam National Assembly Speaker - ExBulletin

 Xi meets with Vietnam National Assembly Speaker

-Chinese President Xi Jinping meets with Chairman of the Vietnamese National Assembly Vuong Dinh Hue at the Great Hall of the People in Beijing, capital of China, April 8, 2024.
-(Xinhua/Ding Haitao)

-BEIJING, April 8 (Xinhua) — Chinese President Xi Jinping met with Speaker of the National Assembly of Vietnam Vuong Dinh Hue in Beijing on Monday.
+BEIJING — Chinese President Xi Jinping met with Vietnam National Assembly Speaker Vuong Dinh Hue in Beijing on Monday.

 While asking Vuong Dinh Hue to convey cordial greetings to Nguyen Phu Trong, general secretary of the Central Committee of the Communist Party of Vietnam (CPV), Xi also said that during his visit to Vietnam late last year, He and Nguyen Phu Trong jointly announced the construction of a Sino-Vietnamese community with a shared future of strategic significance, opening a new chapter in bilateral relations.